strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Critical Stability Properties**:
     -   **`@dnd-kit` is the required library.** The older `react-beautiful-dnd` library was found to be incompatible with this type of responsive layout.
     -   `flex-grow-0` and `flex-shrink-0` **must** be used on draggable items.
 This prevents the remaining items in a row from expanding or shrinking, which causes the grid to reflow unstably when an item is being dragged.
+-   **Initiating a Drag**: To provide a clean, handle-free interface, the drag action is initiated by clicking and dragging any non-interactive part of the card.
+The drag listener from `dnd-kit`'s `useSortable` hook is applied to the main card container.
+-   **Preventing Interaction Conflicts**: To allow buttons, popovers, and other controls *inside* the draggable card to function correctly, they must stop the `pointerdown` event from propagating up to the card's drag listener. **This is a critical implementation detail and must be done by adding `onPointerDown={(e) => e.stopPropagation()}` to every interactive element within the card.** This ensures a click on a button performs the button's action, while a click-and-drag on the card's background initiates a drag.
 -   **Visual Feedback**: To provide feedback without disrupting layout, visual changes (like a `shadow` or `opacity`) should be applied directly to the inner component based on the `isDragging` prop provided by `dnd-kit`'s `useSortable` hook.
 The draggable wrapper itself should remain untouched.
 -   **Internal Card Layout**: Each card is structured for clarity.
 The header contains the primary entity identifier (icon and name) and contextual controls.
 The icon and its color are editable, following the **Icon & Color Editing Flow** pattern.
 -   **User Item Display**: When users are displayed as items within a management card (e.g., `TeamCard`), they are presented **without a border**.
 Each user item must display their avatar, full name, and professional title underneath the name for consistency.